clackary/EvalSystem/Views/Testing/README.md

-### Testing / Wireframes
+### Testing / Work in Progress
-This folder contains a few pages that are a work-in-progress.
+This folder contains a few pages that are a work-in-progress, with different storyboards or ideas that may or may not be currently abandoned.

 #### userRoles.html
 This is a basic start to the User Roles/Permissions (sometimes we refer to this as the secretary page).
 Currently, this page displays any User from the database that belongs to a department.
 This was done to exclude users who did not belong to a department, and eliminates some empty cells in the table.